 On April 22, 2014, the Design Commission recommended approval to the Village Board to allow Sandwich Board Signage in the Downtown (B-5) zoning district.
 On May 19, 2014, the Village Board approved Ordinance 14-022, thereby officially amending Chapter 30 to allow Sandwich Board Signage in the Downtown.
 At that time, the Village Board requested that Staff begin a study to evaluate the possibility of allowing sandwich board signage for businesses throughout Arlington Heights.
-On June 24, 2014, Staff led a preliminary discussion with the Design Commission to determine if this is an issue that they would like to explore further.
+On June 24, 2014, Staff led a preliminary discussion with the Design Commission and determined that this is an issue that they would like to explore further.
+Since the June 24 meeting, the Design Commission has continued discussion of this matter on August 26 and September 9 in order to allow all Design Commission members to be present for the discussion.

 Staff presented the following information for discussion: